unconventional-underdogs/productade/README.md

 ### FAQ

 If looking for specific contextual facts with no chatty fluff to get, then visit the FAQ.
-It is written with a “docs” approach and tone. unconventional underdogs are well aware that many ns prefer going directly to “docs” to understand the “who”, “what”, “why”, and “how”, before making any decisions about investing additional intellectual capital.
+It is written with a “docs” approach and tone. unconventional underdogs are well aware that many humans prefer going directly to “docs” to understand the “who”, “what”, “why”, and “how”, before making any decisions about investing additional intellectual capital.
 The FAQ addresses this common use case.

 # FAQ